denko-rb/denko-piboard/README.md

 # On DietPi:
 sudo dietpi-config
 ```
 Select "Interfacing Options" (Raspberry Pi OS), or "Advanced Options" (DietPi) and enable features as needed.
-More info in the [Features](#features) section.

 ## Features